-The district shall safeguard all property (assets and inventory) purchased with federal grant funds under the same guidelines as property purchased with local funds.
+The district shall safeguard property (assets and inventory) purchased with federal grant funds under the same guidelines as property purchased with non-federal funds.
 Additional insurance for property purchased with federal grant funds shall be acquired if specifically required by a federal grant award.
-The Employee Benefits/Risk Manager shall oversee the acquisition of insurance for all federally funded property.
+The Employee Benefits/Risk Manager shall oversee the acquisition of insurance for federally funded property.